awsdocs/amazon-transcribe-developer-guide/doc_source/API_CreateMedicalVocabulary.md

 # CreateMedicalVocabulary<a name="API_CreateMedicalVocabulary"></a>

-Creates a new custom vocabulary that you can use to change how Amazon Transcribe Medical transcribes your audio file\.
+Creates a new custom vocabulary that you can use to modify how Amazon Transcribe Medical transcribes your audio file\.

 ## Request Syntax<a name="API_CreateMedicalVocabulary_RequestSyntax"></a>

 ```
 {
    "LanguageCode": "string",
+   "Tags": [
+      {
+         "Key": "string",
+         "Value": "string"
+      }
+   ],
    "VocabularyFileUri": "string",
    "VocabularyName": "string"
 }